bahiirwa/sms-order-tracking-via-sukuma-for-wooCommerce/README.md

-# Bulk & Woocommerce SMS Manager
+# woocommerce-sms-order-tracking

-Send Bulk SMS or Add SMS Notifications to your WooCommerce E-Shop.
+Send SMS Notifications to your WooCommerce E-Shop when order status or customer notices change.

 ## Work in Progress.